nathanjonjon/aws-terraform-blue-green-deployment/README.md

 4. Deploy
     Create production env and start blue/green deployment

-### Application Load Balancer, Target Group, Auto-scaling Group, Launch Template, Launch Configuration
+### Application Load Balancer, Target Group, Auto-scaling Group, Launch Configuration
-- Bootstrap by configurating and maintaining these AWS cloud infrastructure (blue infra) manaully.
+1. Bootstrap by configurating and maintaining these AWS cloud infrastructure (blue infra) manaully.
-- Application Load Balancer listens to two target groups for blue/green infra, and use Terraform to launch and destroy auto-scaling group that attaches to each target group.
+2. Application Load Balancer listens to two target groups for blue/green infra, and use Terraform to launch and destroy auto-scaling group that attaches to each target group.
-- Customize the settings of auto-scaling group, launch config in `.tf`
+3. Customize the settings of auto-scaling group, launch config in `.tf`

 ### Terrafrom
 1. Create staging instance and run the service